qingzuo/ThinkingInJava/README.md

-Create a new branch is quick.
+Create one new branch is very quick.
 This is new file. llll# ThinkingInJava